By donating to this page, you are supporting anyone who took part in the Back the Back Walk. The message below is from the founder and organiser:

 ) to raise awareness of Scoliosis and funds for charities that support research and patients in this area - the Royal National Orthopaedic Hospital Charity and the Scoliosis Campaign Fund.
-The walk lasted for 19 days, starteing on International Scoliosis Awareness Day, 30th June 2019.
-You are more than welcome to join me for this event, whether you walk with me for a day, a week or the whole thing!
+The walk lasted for 19 days, starteing on International Scoliosis Awareness Day, 30th June 2019 , and I hope it has proved that Scoliosis and spinal fusion surgery does not have to limit your actions, and you can still achieve the goals you set yourself, even ridiculous ones like walking the Pennine Way!!.
+A huge thank you to everyone who joined the walk and made the event so enjoyable!
 Continue reading for more details about my personal story and the charities supported by this event, or check out my event website

 at the age of 11, and had corrective surgery less than a year later.
 Scoliosis is an abnormal curvature of the spine which, if left untreated, can lead to a reduced chest cavity and lung capacity, muscle pain and usually has an effect on bodily appearance.
 My operation lasted 7 hours and involved inserting a titanium rod and 4 screws to keep my back straight.
 Now, 8 years on, I lead a normal life and have no problems whatsoever!The RNOH Charity

 raises money to help the Royal National Orthopaedic Hospital at Stanmore provide world-class care for patients with musculoskeletal conditions, and to support the hospital's pioneering work in orthopaedic research and education.
 This is where I had my surgery, making it a very special charity to me.The Scoliosis Campaign Fund

 (BSRF), who fund research into the causes and treatment of Scoliosis, and the Scoliosis Association UK

 is to raise awareness for Scoliosis, and to get people talking about it.
 The more people know about it, the easier it can be recognised, therefore the faster it can be treated.